-The 'US Best Practice 2019' special report comprises 5 separate articles listed below, these can be read individually or as a sequence.
+The 'US Best Practice 2019' special report comprises five separate articles listed below, these can be read individually or as a sequence.

 This report contains interviews with some of the winners in the service provider sector for the inaugural ETF Express US awards, held in New York City in October this year.